Losant/losant-mqtt-arduino/README.md

 <a name="structuredevice-structuredevice"></a>
 ### StructureDevice::StructureDevice(const char\* id)
 Structure device constructor.
 The only parameter is the device ID.
-A Structure device ID can be obtained by registering your device using your Structure dashboard.
+A Structure device ID can be obtained by registering your device using the Structure dashboard.

 ```
 StructureDevice device('my-device-id');